rust-lang/book/second-edition/nostarch/chapter12.md

 value returned from the `search` function contains only the line we expect.

-We aren’t able to run this test and watch it fail though, since this test doesn’t even compile–the search function doesn't exist yet!
+We aren’t able to run this test and watch it fail though, since this test doesn’t even compile–the search function doesn’t exist yet!
 So now we’ll add just enough code to get the tests to compile and run: a definition of the `search` function that always returns an empty vector, as shown in Listing 12-16.
 Once we have this, the test should compile and fail because an empty